Unplanned Maintenance

 The bottom line: unplanned downtime is always more expensive than it looks, and almost always more costly than planning ahead.

-Planned Maintenance is a Prevention Strategy
+Planned Maintenance as a Prevention Strategy

-In practice, it means scheduling inspections, services, and part replacements based on time, usage, or real-time data.
-Everything happens on your terms, not on the constrained lanes that failure provides.
+Planned maintenance flips the script.
+Instead of waiting for things to break, you deal with issues before they have a chance to cause trouble.
+In practice, this means scheduling inspections, services, and replacements based on time, usage, or real-time data.
+Everything happens on your terms, not on constrained lanes that failure provides.

-While it does require more effort upfront with calendars, coordination, and planning, the payoff is massive.
+These all share the same goal: take action before failure happens.
+While this requires more effort upfront with calendars, coordination, and planning, the payoff is significant.
 You get less downtime, fewer surprises, more control, and a whole lot less firefighting.

 Transitioning from Reactive to Preventive Approaches